avalanche-foundation/ACPs/ACPs/194-continuous-execution/README.md

     I[Proposed] --> E[Executed] --> A[Accepted/Settled]
 ```

-Under SAE, a block is considered valid if all of its transactions can be paid for when eventually _executed_, after which the block is _accepted_ by consensus.
+With Continuous Execution, a block is considered valid if all of its transactions can be paid for when eventually _executed_, after which the block is _accepted_ by consensus.
 The act of _acceptance_ enqueues the block to be _executed_ asynchronously.
 In the future, some as-yet-unknown later block will reference the execution results and _settle_ all transactions from the _executed_ block.

 ```mermaid
 flowchart LR